The Best Water Storage Containers

 - Water Preserver (one container per barrel)

-The WaterBrick on the left can hold 3.5-gallons of liquid and 27 pounds of dry food.
-The WaterBrick on the right can hold 1.6 gallons of water or 13 pounds of dry food.
+The WaterBrick on the left can hold 3.5 gallons of liquid and 27 pounds of dry food.
+The WaterBrick on the right can hold 1.6 gallons of water (currently unavailable) or 13 pounds of dry food.
 If you want a WaterBrick Spigot, this is it.
-The Water Preserver shown is this one.
+The Water Preserver is needed if you only want to rotate your water every 5 years.

 Right now I store 56 gallons of water in my WaterBricks under a queen size bed (depends on your bed frame and leg height) in my guest room.